SAP-archive/skills/README.md

 You can also change the port of the API in `./config.js` (it listens on port `5000` by default)

-Then you need to go to the settings of your bot on Recast.ai and change the field `Bot base URL` to the URL of your server.
+Then you need to go to the settings of your bot on SAP Conversational AI and change the field `Bot base URL` to the URL of your server.

 [Ngrok](https://ngrok.com/) could come in handy if you just want to try out the API without having to host this code on a public server :)